everypinio/hardpy/docs/examples/parallel_tests.md

 ## Explanation why we can't use pytest-xdist

 1. **Test order violation**:
-   Hardpy relies on strict test execution order, but `pytest-xdist` runs tests in parallel in random order (even within modules/groups).
+   **HardPy** relies on tests being executed in a specific order, but `pytest-xdist` runs tests in parallel in a random order (even within modules/groups).
-   This breaks **Hardpy** sequential dependency requirements.
+   This breaks **HardPy's** sequential dependency requirements.

 2. **Dependency and critical tests incompatibility**:
-   **Hardpy** uses `pytest-dependency` to manage test dependencies.
+   **HardPy** uses `pytest-dependency` to manage test dependencies.
-   `pytest-xdist` is incompatible with dependency plugins, as parallel execution cannot guarantee dependent tests run after their prerequisites.
+   However, `pytest-xdist` is incompatible with dependency plugins because parallel execution cannot guarantee that dependent tests will run after their prerequisites.